 If while installing a new software on Windows, you receive an Access is Denied error message, this article may help you in trouble-shooting the issue.
-This is one of the most common error we get, when we try to install any application on Windows 7.
+This is one of the most common error we get, when we try to install any application on Windows 8 or Windows 7.
 There are a few reasons why we may get to see this error message.
 In this article we’ll discuss a few tips to resolve this problem.

 Access is Denied

 One of the common reason is lack of administration rights.
 If you are logged in as Standard user, the installation will give you this error.
 So make sure you’re logged in as a Local Administrator.
 When I mean Local administrator, I mean that to say that you need to login as Local administrator - not Domain administrator.
 Because even if you are a Domain administrator, sometimes Domain policies will restrict access to certain locations.
 For instance, if you are installing Microsoft SQL Server, it’s highly recommend that you ensure that you are logged into the machine as Local administrator, otherwise you might get a lot of error message including Microsoft SQL Service Fails to start.

 The other most common reason is User Account Control.
 Sometimes UAC will restrict you from accessing certain file locations or registry locations.
 The best practice is to always right-click on the setup and click on “Run as administrator”.
 By doing so, setup will elevate with full administrator rights.
 In some cases however, we may need to disable UAC temporarily, until you finish the installation.

 To do so, go to Start under search type in “UAC”.